How To Stop Overthinking and Negative Thoughts

 Definition of Overthinking and Negative Thoughts

-• Negative Thoughts: Negative thoughts are a mental action of the process of understanding the self, others, or the world in general that are characterized by negative perceptions, prospects, and ascriptions and are associated with unpleasant emotions and unfavorable behavioral, physiological, and health outcomes.
+• Negative Thoughts: Negative thoughts are a mental action of the process of understanding oneself, others, or the world in general that are characterized by negative perceptions, prospects, and attributions and are associated with unpleasant emotions and unfavorable behavioral, physiological, and health outcomes.

 Ways To Stop Overthinking